microsoft/TypeScript-New-Handbook/More on Functions.md

 # More on Functions

-In JavaScript, functions are values that can be passed around.
+Functions are the basic building block of any application, whether they're local functions, imported from another module, or methods on a class.
-Just like other values, TypeScript has many ways to describe these kinds of values.
+They're also values, and just like other values, TypeScript has many ways to describe how functions can be called.
 Let's learn about how to write types that describe functions.

 __toc__